linode/docs/docs/development/introduction-to-awk/index.md

 {{< /file >}}

   - The program uses the value of the [`ARGC` built-in variable](#built-in-variables) to control how many times to loop through each separate block of code.
 The result will vary depending on how many command line arguments you pass to AWK when executing the program.
-  - The `for` loop after the `END` special pattern, will print numbers from 0 - 9.
+  - The `for` loop after the `END` special pattern will print numbers from 0 - 9.

 1. Execute the `loops.awk` input program with the following command: